 Dance in America

 Surveys the evolution of theatrical dance in America through readings, films, videos, and attendance at dance performances.
 Emphasizes the development of uniquely American styles—modern, jazz, tap, hip-hop and dance in the musical—as well as the Americanization of ballet.
-Fall 2012 and alternate years.
+Offered Fall in alternate years.

 Techniques in Dance I (2 credits)

 This course gives students the opportunity to experience techniques in a range of dance styles: Jazz, Modern, Hip Hop, African and Ballet.
 Through a variety of exercises, combinations, and repertory, students will learn basics, improve body conditioning and develop an understanding of the principles of alignment and movement common to these styles.
-Fall 2011 and alternate years.
+Offered Fall in alternate years.

 Techniques in Dance II (2 credits)